Awendaw hosts a workshop to discuss future plans

 “What we’re asking them to do is to put orange stickers where they agree with those principles, and green stickers where they don’t agree with the principles or vice versa,” said Basha.

 Ten main principles were created to help guide the plan for Awendaw’s future and for the discussion.
-A major concern for some like Awendaw local, Susan Cox, is enviornmental protection.
+A major concern for some like Awendaw local, Susan Cox, is environmental protection.

-“Home to turtles and dolphins and birds, its extremely ecologically important and to the extent that we build dense housing developments here with ceptic tanks.
-Its going to damage the Cape Romain and none of us want that,” said Cox.
+“Home to turtles and dolphins and birds, it’s extremely ecologically important and to the extent that we build dense housing developments here with septic tanks.
+It’s going to damage the Cape Romain and none of us want that,” said Cox.

-For others like Awendaw local, James Walker, he said he hopes more development in the area will also bring more businesses.
+Others like Awendaw local, James Walker, said he hopes more development in the area will also bring more businesses.

 However, many locals like Gale Hall, are hoping the town they know and love stays the same.